Academic Paraphrasing Skills

 Free lesson: Paraphrasing quotes

-Here are a range of quotations adapted from an academic text on the the topic of the Environment.
+Here are a range of quotations adapted from an academic text on the topic of the Environment.
 Take the quotations and paraphrase them into suitable sentences with similar meaning.

 Paraphrasing: writing worksheet